 Growing Tips: Grow lemongrass in full sun, it likes rich moist soil.
 After winter lift and divide the plant cutting back to about 2cm from the base before replanting.

 Originally from South America, this thorny coriander is now used in many rural Asian villages.
 Cut the prickly seed heads at the base of the stem, they are hard to handle (keeping them cut off will allow the leaves to grow better which are easier to use. ) You can use the seed heads to make a spicy paste.
 Put seed head into blender or processor with chilli, ginger, garlic and sesame oil or vegetable oil and whiz until smooth.
 Store in fridge, use spoon fulls in stir-fries, curries etc or spread on sandwiches or cheese.

 Pull the leaves off from the outside base of the plant, chop them into salads, salsa, stir-fries, curries, soups, etc. This coriander dries well, still retaining good flavour.

 Growing Tips: Prefers a well-drained sunny position, letting seed heads mature and brown will form seed to regrow more plants.

-Growing Tips: semi-sunny position, suits understory planting.
+Growing Tips: Semi-sunny position, suits understorey planting.
 Thrives in a loamy soil.